SumoLogic/sumologic-documentation/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/gmail-bigquery.md

 description: Gmail BigQuery Integration
 ---

-The Gmail BigQuery integration pulls the Gmail log from the BigQuery using Bigquery Library APIs and ingests them into the Sumo Logic to store, analyze, and alert.
+The Gmail BigQuery integration pulls the Gmail log from the BigQuery using BigQuery Library APIs and ingests them into the Sumo Logic to store, analyze, and alert.

 ## Data sources